MaxBittker/sandspiel-studio/docs/blocks.md

 _Note: '?
 Neighbor' chooses a random direction._<br>
 _Note: 'Arrow Keys' direction is controlled by what arrow keys you are pressing._

-_Note: Behind-the-scenes, positions and directions are represented with an 'x' and 'y' value.<br>
+_Note: Behind-the-scenes, vectors are represented with an 'x' and 'y' value.<br>
 For example, 'me' is (0,0) and 'NE' is (1,-1)._

 ## Arrow Keys Direction